ashish24577011/rescale_to_reference/README.md

 snakemake --snakefile rescale_to_reference.smk generated_demo/comparison_graph_demo.png -j1
 ```

-In this example, "demo" is the sample name, which can be replaced with any sample name as needed.# rescale_to_reference
+In this example, "demo" is the sample name, which can be replaced with any sample name as needed